rrlove/git-stone-soup/_episodes/04-changes.md

 > last commit made to `ingredients.txt`?
 >
 > 1. "Changes"
-> 2. "Added line 'cilantro' as last line of ingredients.txt"
+> 2. "Added line 'some old lentils' as last line of ingredients.txt"
-> 3. "Add cilantro"
+> 3. "Add lentils"
 >
 > > ## Solution
 > > Answer 1 is not descriptive enough,